 A loose framework for the surveillance of foreign communications

-Fewer restrictions apply to the surveillance of foreign communications, whether collected by the domestic security service DGSI, the foreign intelligence service DGSE or one of the military agencies.
 The Prime Minister issues broad authorizations to intelligence services to monitor and collect communications, either for whole geographical regions, countries, organizations or individuals.
 The Prime Minister specifies which types of communication networks can be targeted for collection.
 These authorizations last for 4 months, but they can be renewed without restriction.

 Foreign intercepted communications can be kept for 1 year after processing, or up to 4 years after collection.
 Collected metadata can be stored for 6 years.
 Encrypted data can be stored for up to 6 years after decryption, or up to 8 years after it has been collected.
 With these retention periods, the French law is more strict than for example American law, which allows NSA to store encrypted data for an unlimited period of time.